Looking for the best things to do in Barcelona, Spain? We’re featuring the best Gaudi attractions in Barcelona.

 La Pedrera / Casa Milà

 Casa Milà, more commonly known as La Pedrera, is one of the architectural marvels designed by Antoni Gaudi for Pere Milà and his wife Roser Segimon in 1906 as a family home in the boundary of Barcelona and the old town of Gràcia.

 Did you know?
 Casa Mila is popularly known as “La Pedrera”, which literally means “stone quarry, because its exterior resembles an open quarry, reflecting the abstract stone structure of the building.

 One of the most famous buildings in Catalan Modernisme period, Casa Milà was considered a breakthrough work of Gaudi and one of the most imaginative houses in the history of architecture.

-It was one of Antoni Gaudi’s last buildings before dedicating himself completely to Sagrada Familia.
+It was one of Antoni Gaudi’s last sites before dedicating himself completely to Sagrada Familia.